fkie-cad/pcapFS/README.md

 SSL protocol parser.
 For XOR we defined two rules both stating that connection meeting the criteria should be parsed with the XOR parser: the first one matches all connections from source IP 1.2.3.4 to destination IP 4.3.2.1 and destination port 2345, the second one matches all UDP "connections" from source port 1111 to destination port 2222.
+Note that decoding options are independent from an implemented protocol detection.
+E.g. you can specify a certain port for HTTP decoding, but the HTTP parser still checks if the transferred data over this port is valid HTTP.

 # Building pcapFS
 As already mentioned, there are several dependencies which are not packaged for most Linux distributions.
 Moreover, you need a reasonably modern C++ compiler supporting at least C++14.
 Depending on your Linux distribution there are different steps required to compile pcapFS.
-Have a look at the scripts [here](scripts/dependencies/README.md).
+Have a look at the scripts [here](scripts/dependencies).

 # Limitations
 - only TCP and UDP